U.S. SEC denies BATS request to list 'non-transparent' ETFs

-NEW YORK, Nov 10 (Reuters) - U.S. regulators rejected a proposal from BATS Global Markets that would allow it to list and trade actively managed exchange-traded funds that do not have to disclose their holdings on a daily basis.
+NEW YORK (Reuters) - U.S. regulators rejected a proposal from BATS Global Markets that would allow it to list and trade actively managed exchange-traded funds that do not have to disclose their holdings on a daily basis.

 The action, posted late Friday, was largely expected after the U.S. Securities and Exchange Commission’s announcement last month that it intended to deny a proposal from BlackRock Inc to create such ETFs, which are linked to the BATS exchange filing.